scalar-labs/docs-scalardl/3.4/getting-started-auditor.md

 ## Register your certificate

-You also need to update the properties file of a client before interacting with ScalarDL with Auditor.
+You also need to update the properties file of a client before interacting with Scalar DL with Auditor.
 Please update the following entries:
 ```
 [client.properties]